Machu Picchu New Rules

 Map of Train and Buses to Machu Picchu

-You can reach Aguas Calientes, the starting point for visiting Machu Picchu, by train from Cusco or Ollantaytambo.
-Trains operated by PeruRail and IncaRail, which offer different categories and frequencies, run on the route.
+You can reach Aguas Calientes, the town below Machu Picchu, by train from Cusco or Ollantaytambo.
+Trains are operated by PeruRail and IncaRail, which offer different classes and timetables.
+Both companies run on the same route.

 Train tickets are issued based on personal data and are only valid for the selected departure.
 A refund of already issued train tickets is not possible.